Frequently Asked Questions

 Your physical therapist will be able to make a recommendation following your physical therapy evaluation.
 However, patients attend physical therapy 2-3 days per week for 10-12 visits, on average.
 Typically, if your problem has begun recently, you may expect improvement in your condition more quickly.
 Chronic conditions may be more complicated and your physical therapy may progress more slowly.

 Will you be in contact with my physician?

-Our physical therapists are in frequent communication with your physician.
-We will forward our evaluation results and impressions following your first visit and re-evaluate your condition approximately once per month.
-Your physician will be advised of your progress on a monthly basis.
+If you have a treating physician, our physical therapists will be in regular communication with him or her.
+We will forward our evaluation results and impressions following your first visit and re-evaluate your condition approximately every 4 to 6 weeks, at which time your treating physician will be advised of your progress.
 In addition, please advise us if you have a follow up appointment scheduled with your physician so that we may prepare a report in advance of your appointment.

 What will I be expected to do in physical therapy?

 Patient and client participation is crucial to your progress.
 The more information you are able to provide your therapist regarding activities that aggravate and relieve your symptoms, the more he or she will be able to assist you in addressing underlying problems that may be contributing.
 Patients typically will be expected to perform home exercises and stretches, commit to a healthy level of activity to improve endurance and activity tolerance and follow postural recommendations.
 However, your therapist is a professional problem-solver and committed to assisting you at every stage of the process to ensure your success.